BPrasad123/EPAi/README.md

 **Context Managers:** Context Managers, Lasy Iterators, Generators and Context Managers, Nested Context Managers and their application

 **Data Pipelines:** Data Pipeline and application

+**Phase-II on advanced OOPs and Pytorch is starting early August and the assignments will be updated in another repo.**